 Review Sheet -- Test 1 (week 4) Biology 1224 B Entomology; James Adams

-and Chapters 17 - 21.
-The lineages covered here represent the oldest living hexapodous
+18 - 21.
+The lineages covered here represent the oldest living hexapodous groups, as

-Characteristics of all three of the following classes/orders: all antennal segments are musculate
+Characteristics of all of the following classes/orders: all antennal segments are musculate

 (if present); entognathous; mandibles with a single attachment point to the head; rudimentary